 5. To Establish His Church

-We speak of His descent at Pentecost as the birthday of the Church.
-In truth, it’s more nuanced than that.
-There are many “constitutings” of the Church that reveal more and more about Her in Christ, beginning at the Incarnation and including Jesus’ Baptism, Calling of the Twelve, Last Supper, Death and Resurrection.
-The Ascension is also an establishing of the Church because it marks the end of Christ’s earthly ministry and the beginning of the Church’s.
-For example, at the Ascension, the Apostles begin the essential task of the Church: to watch and pray for His return.
+The Church has many birthdays and the Ascension is one of them.
+The Ascension is important moment in the establishment of the Church because it marks the end of Christ’s earthly ministry and the beginning of the Church’s.
+At the Ascension, the Apostles begin the essential task of the Church: to watch and pray for His return.

 And while they were gazing into heaven as he went, behold, two men stood by them in white robes, and said, “Men of Galilee, why do you stand looking into heaven?
 This Jesus, who was taken up from you into heaven, will come in the same way as you saw him go into heaven.”
 (Acts 1:10-12)